Nitro compound: Preparation of aliphatic nitro compounds

-Ter Meer Reaction
+ter Meer reaction

 In nucleophilic aliphatic substitution, sodium nitrite (NaNO_{2}) replaces an alkyl halide.
-In the so-called Ter Meer reaction (1876) named after Edmund ter Meer, the reactant is a 1,1-halonitroalkane:
+In the ter Meer reaction, named after Edmund ter Meer, who first reported it in 1876, the reactant is a 1,1-halonitroalkane:

-The reaction mechanism is proposed in which in the first slow step a proton is abstracted from nitroalkane 1 to a carbanion 2 followed by protonation to an aci-nitro 3 and finally nucleophilic displacement of chlorine based on an experimentally observed hydrogen kinetic isotope effect of 3.3.
+The reaction mechanism is proposed in which in the first slow step a proton is abstracted from nitroalkane 1 to a carbanion 2 followed by protonation to an aci-nitro 3 and finally nucleophilic displacement of chlorine by an acyl substitution-like process.
 When the same reactant is reacted with potassium hydroxide the reaction product is the 1,2-dinitro dimer.

 Occurrence

 In nature

 Chloramphenicol is a rare example of a naturally occurring nitro compound.
 At least some naturally occurring nitro groups arose by the oxidation of amino groups.
 2-Nitrophenol is an aggregation pheromone of ticks.

 Examples of nitro compounds are rare in nature.
 3-Nitropropionic acid found in fungi and plants (Indigofera).
 Nitropentadecene is a defense compound found in termites.
 Aristolochic acids are found in the flowering plant family Aristolochiaceae.
 Nitrophenylethane is found in Aniba canelilla.
 Nitrophenylethane is also found in members of the Annonaceae, Lauraceae and Papaveraceae.